 I work with computers and enjoy my job.
 I am lucky to work with great people with whom I share many values.

-I live in Centretown and love it; I'm not looking to move to the suburbs.
-I grew up and went to school in rural Saskatchewan, living in a town of 1,000 people several hours from the nearest McDonald's.
+I live in Centretown and love it; I enjoy walking to work.
+I grew up and went to school in rural Saskatchewan, living in a town of 1,000 people several hours from the nearest McDonald's...so very rural.
 Since 1996, I've lived in Ottawa, Moscow and Kitchener/Waterloo.
-But I keep returning to Ottawa: It is a good, liveable, manageable, balanced city.
+But I keep returning to Ottawa: It is a good, livable, manageable, balanced city.

 Things that I love and/or are important to me: